This keto squash casserole recipe helps make getting all your veggie servings in delicious and easy!

 Xanthan gum – This is a thickener that is often used in recipes where traditional flour is subbed out — it thickens sauces in a fraction of the amount!
 So you can use less, and save loads of carbs.

-I can’t imagine having any leftovers from this decadent low carb squash casserole recipe, but if you do have any, store them in an airtight container in the refrigerator.
+I can’t imagine having any leftovers from this decadent keto squash casserole recipe, but if you do have any, store them in an airtight container in the refrigerator.

 Reheat in the microwave — or the oven or toaster oven for a crispier top layer.